-5. The Iowa DOT will use the contract form developed by the Program Manager to contract with appropriate non-Iowa universities for services to be performed by the selected PI's.
+- 5. The Iowa DOT will use the form developed by the Program Manager to contract with appropriate non-Iowa universities for services to be performed by the selected PI's.
 For contracts with InTrans, PIs will furnish RFPs to the Program Coordinator at InTrans (Judy Thomas) for proposal approval by the ISU Office of Sponsored Programs Administration, OSPA, (Gold Sheet) prior to responding to the RFP sponsor.
 After acceptance of the RFP by the sponsor, the OSPA office and the Iowa DOT will approve the addendum which will be prepared by the InTrans Program Coordinator.
-Following final approval by the Iowa DOT, the Program Manager will furnish a copy of the addendum and project proposal to the PI.

-- 6. Each PI will submit progress reports each quarter, following the Iowa DOT's standard progress reporting format, to both the Program Manager and the Project Monitor.
-These quarterly reports will be entered into the Iowa DOT database by the Program Manager or directly by the PI.
+Following final approval by the Iowa DOT, the Program Manager will furnish a copy of the addendum and project proposal to the PI. - 6.
+Each PI will submit progress reports each quarter, following the Iowa DOT's standard progress reporting format, to both the Program Manager and the Project Monitor.
+A summary of these quarterly reports will be transmitted to the Iowa DOT by the Program Manager or directly by the PI.
 Progress payment requests (invoices) will be submitted to the Program Manager for payment by the Iowa DOT.
 All research and evaluation efforts will require at least a quarterly report to both the Program Manager and Project Monitor. - 7.
 The Program Manager will evaluate project process and forward invoices to the Iowa DOT with recommendations for reimbursement.
-Dan Sprengeler and Carol Culver are the points of contact at the DOT. - 8.
+Dan Sprengeler and Linda Narigon are the points of contact at the DOT. - 8.
 The Iowa DOT will either deny the invoice and so notify the respective university or send payment directly to that university. - 9.
 On an annual basis, the Iowa DOT will request reimbursement for expended funds from the FHWA Headquarters, Turner-Fairbanks Office and/or member STA's if funds other than SP & R have been contributed.
 Attached to this reimbursement request, the Iowa DOT will include the suggested draw down of SP & R funds based on each STA's contribution level percentage. - 10.
-FHWA Headquarters and/or member STA's with funding contributions other than SPR will then reimburse Iowa DOT.
+FHWA Headquarters and/or member STA's with funding contributions other than SP & R will then reimburse Iowa DOT.

-For the 2011 program, a list of twelve requests for proposals were developed and distributed to potential researchers at research institutions in contributing states, including two evaluation suggestions submitted by vendors.
-Researchers submitted a total of fifteen proposals totally \$699,875 with \$107,729 in matching funds and these proposals were distributed to the contributing state DOT representatives on the BOD for prioritization.
-Using a ranking system based on contribution levels, InTrans staff ranked the proposals and distributed the list to the Board of Directors for approval.
-Considering available funding, the top ranked three proposals, plus the administrative agreement with the Institute for Transportation will comprise the 2011 program.
-A budget surplus of approximately \$35,634 will remain after award of all approved contracts.
+For the 2013 program, a list of thirteen requests for proposals were developed and distributed to potential researchers at research institutions in contributing states.
+Researchers submitted a total of twenty-two proposals totally \$1,107,572 and these proposals were distributed to the contributing state DOT representatives on the BOD for prioritization, first on a topic basis and then ranked by proposal.
+Using a ranking system based on contribution levels, InTrans staff ranked the remaining proposals and distributed the list to the Board of Directors for approval.
+Considering available funding, the top ranked four proposals, plus the administrative agreement with the Institute for Transportation will comprise the 2013 program.
+A budget surplus of approximately \$65,000 will remain after award of all approved contracts.

-YEAR 2011 PROGRAM
+YEAR 2013 PROGRAM

-The three proposals approved by the BOD plus the administrative budget total \$182,988.
-Available funding totaled \$218,622 comprised of states' contribution and carryover funds from prior year programs.
+The four proposals approved by the BOD plus the administrative budget total \$244,986.
+Available funding totaled \$310,858 comprised of states' contributions and carryover funds from prior year programs.
 Participating states funding contributions are shown in Table 1.
-The 2011 program is summarized in Table 2.
+The 2013 program is summarized in Table 2.